Prerequisites

 }

-wg.Wait() // Wait for all goroutines to finish
+wg.Wait() // Block until all goroutines call Done()

 fmt.Println("All data fetched!")